hmrc/pillar2-stubs/README.md

 # pillar2-stubs

-The Pillar2 stubbs service provides stubbs for the GRS systems to mock the responses.
+The Pillar2 stubs service provides stubs for the GRS systems to mock the responses.

 ## Running the service locally